nbulischeck/tyton/README.md

 To install both the kernel module and notification daemon, run `make install`.

-This will copy the notificaation daemon to `/etc/xdg/autostart` and insert the kernel module with `sudo insmod tyton.ko`.
+This will copy the notification daemon to `/etc/xdg/autostart` and insert the kernel module with `sudo insmod tyton.ko`.

 ### Kernel Module Arguments